Rules Configuration

 {

-message: "Helpers must not import other thing than helpers"
+message: "Helpers must not import module or component"

 },